john-hawkins/DataRobot_2_Way_Partial_Dependency/uploads/README.md

 Uploads
 =======

-This folder will holder data uploaded to the application
+This folder will hold data uploaded to the application